cabforum/servercert/docs/BR.md

 The Domain Contact for an ADN is: The registrant, technical contact, or administrative contact (or the equivalent under a ccTLD) as listed in the WHOIS record of the ADN or as obtained through direct contact with the Domain Name Registrar, or the holder of the email address in an SOA record for the ADN.

-This method allows wildcard issuance.

-This method allows pruning domain labels when choosing the ADN.

-This method does not allow CNAME lookups when choosing the ADN.

 Effective January 15, 2025:
 - When issuing Subscriber Certificates, the CA MUST NOT rely on Domain Contact information obtained using an HTTPS website, regardless of whether previously obtained information is within the allowed reuse period.
 - When obtaining Domain Contact information for the ADN the CA: